-About Non-GAAP Measures
+About non-GAAP financial measures

-To supplement Cimpress' consolidated financial statements presented in accordance with U.S. generally accepted accounting principles, or GAAP, Cimpress has used the following measures defined as non-GAAP financial measures by Securities and Exchange Commission, or SEC, rules: free cash flow and steady-state free cash flow.
+To supplement Cimpress' consolidated financial statements presented in accordance with U.S. generally accepted accounting principles, or GAAP, Cimpress has used the following measures defined as non-GAAP financial measures by Securities and Exchange Commission, or SEC, rules: free cash flow, constant-currency revenue growth excluding revenue from acquisitions in the first year of ownership, and incremental annual organic revenue.
+We also use a GAAP measure, adjusted Net Operating Profit (NOP), our segment profitability measure, and in this letter describe the impact of our investments on that measure.